Videos

 Exploring the Situationists

-This is an ongoing series of Zoom
+This was a series of Zoom

-The sessions are being recorded and posted on YouTube.
-We recently
+The sessions were recorded and posted on YouTube.
+We went through the Situationist International

-hours each):
+hours each).

 Session 1